From Imperative to Declarative: Towards LLM-friendly OS Interfaces for Boosted Computer-Use Agents

-\begin{myitemize} \item \textit{Access declaration:} Given a control identifier, \sys deterministically navigates from any current state to that control and performs a primitive interaction (e.g., click). \item \textit{State declaration:} Given a desired control end state (e.g., scrollbar position; selection state for a control or for text), \sys transitions the control from any current state to the target state, encapsulating compound interactions such as drag and keyboard–mouse coordination. \item \textit{Observation declaration:} Given an information request (e.g., a control’s text content), \sys returns structured data rather than relying on pixel-level recognition, and handles any compound interactions needed to reveal hidden content (e.g., expanding a table item). \end{myitemize}
+\item \textit{State declaration:} Given a desired control end state (e.g., scrollbar position; selection state for a control or for text), \sys transitions the control from any current state to the target state, abstracting away compound interactions such as drag and keyboard–mouse coordination. \item \textit{Observation declaration:} Given an information request (e.g., a control's text content), \sys returns structured data rather than relying on pixel-level recognition, without requiring compound interactions to reveal hidden content (e.g., expanding a table item). \end{myitemize}

-\heading{Interfaces:} \sys provides two types of interfaces.
+\heading{Interfaces:} \sys provides two categories of interfaces.
 The \texttt{visit} interface is designed to take over navigation and realize \textit{access} declaration.
 Additionally, \sys presents a set of interaction-related interfaces to support \textit{state} and \textit{observation} declaration.
 These interfaces simplify complex interactions such as scrolling, selection, and text manipulation into direct state setting and structured information retrieval.

 \heading{Workflow:} The workflow of \sys is shown in~\autoref{fig:architecture}.
 First, navigation relationships among controls are modeled as a graph, which is further translated into a path-unambiguous forest containing a main tree and shared subtrees.
 Next, this forest topology is converted into context-efficient textual representations with query-on-demand mechanisms to reduce token overhead.
 Finally, LLM is provided with the declarative interface to use intended controls.